 If you need to get data from your database into Data Studio, try Analytics Canvas.
 Your dashboards will load quickly, you will not put unnecessary pressure on your database, and you can eliminate the hassles of setting up separate credentials or maintaining a separate DB to house your reporting tables.

-You can enjoy all the benefits of Data Studio and have access to a best-in-class Data Studio Community Connector from as little as $299/mo.
+You can enjoy all the benefits of Data Studio and have access to a best-in-class Data Studio Partner Data Connector from as little as $299/mo.